TahaInc/heartwave/README.md

 ### Folder Layout:

-**docs:** contains the use cases, traceability matrix, and sequence diagrams.
+**docs:** contains the use cases, use case diagram, traceability matrix, class diagram, and sequence diagrams.

 **src:** contains the source code for the project.